 1. Foundations for financial statements

-All Commonwealth entities are required to prepare annual financial statements in accordance with the PGPA Act or other legislation that established particular entities.
-The financial reporting requirements for Commonwealth reporting entities are set out in the FRR and AAS.
+All Commonwealth entities are required to prepare annual financial statements in accordance with the Public Governance, Performance and Accountability Act 2013 (PGPA Act) or other legislation that established particular entities.
+The financial reporting requirements for Commonwealth reporting entities are set out in the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015 (FRR) and Australian Accounting Standards (AAS).

 All Commonwealth reporting entities are required to prepare their annual financial statements in accordance with the PGPA Act, FRR, AAS and any other applicable entity-specific legislation.